 A field-specific determination of soil levels of nitrogen and phosphorus, including, for nitrogen, a concurrent determination of nitrogen that will be plant available consistent with the methodology required by paragraph 2.a) above, and for phosphorus, the results of the most recent soil test conducted in accordance with soil testing requirements approved by the Secretary; and

+II.
 The results of most recent representative manure, litter, and process wastewater tests for nitrogen and phosphorus taken within 12 months of the date of land application, in order to determine the amount of nitrogen and phosphorus in the manure, litter, and process wastewater to be applied.
 A representative sample means a sample taken according to University of Vermont guidance “Taking a Manure Sample”.
-Each waste storage facility must be sampled and utilized in the NMP based on the following:
+Each waste storage facility must be sampled and utilized in the NMP based on the VT NRCS 590 Standard

-An average of all the waste storage facilities shall not be used to develop the NMP;

-Waste storage facilities shall be sampled annually (upon thorough agitation of liquid systems);

-Satellite waste storage facilities must be sampled if waste is stored there more than three months per year;

-Weighted averages of waste storage facility samples may be used when storage facilities are mixed; and

-Actual manure sample nutrient values collected by the CAFO must be used in the NMP in lieu of text book values when available samples are less than five years old.
-Sample values older than five years cannot be used in developing an average manure value.
+APPENDIX B

+PRISM Climate Data 80th Percentile Exceedance Probability Rainfall Data by Town